tibru/tibru/README.md

 Indeed even asking the time is not permitted as that would break referential integrity.
 To refefence time it must be passed in as part of the request or the response could be a request for a *clock* service and the *state* a continuation.

-Dynamic languages can be supported since ***?*** can decide if a data expression is a byte or a pair the only two types.
+Dynamic languages can be supported since ***?*** can decide if a data expression is a byte or a pair, the only two types.
 We have already seen that a *heap* can be modeled so it would be a rich environment to work in.

 The ***+*** operator appears costly to implement but a special memory manager can optimize away the tree rebuilds by storing the data expressions in two forms: those that recombine and those that don't.
 Any part of this tree that is non-recombining can be altered in place.
 Since the operator ***+*** works at the top level no part of the original tree can be referenced elsewhere, this is the beauty of CPS.
 So long as the *heap* is used in a strict way it would always be non-recombining.
 A language compiler can enforce this.